heatherkrueger1234-design/heatherkrueger1234-design/README.md

 </div>
 <p></p>
 <p align="justify">
-welcome to my GitHub Page.
-I am Heather Krueger and now Computer engineering student, I learn new things about programming and teach these things to others, I have been programming for almost more than 10 years and worked with many languages and technologies.
+Welcome to my GitHub Page.
+I am Heather Krueger and now Computer Engineering student.
+I learn new things about programming and teach these things to others.
+I have been programming for almost more than 10 years and worked with many languages and technologies.
 Also, inside Instagram, I have a media called <a href="https://www.instagram.com/#">Barnamenevisinsta</a> that shares everything I learn about programming.
 </p>

+---

 ## My favorite tools and technologies ⚙️